Yelawolf – War Story (Album Review)

 In “Trailer In The Sky,” Yelawolf repeatedly tells listeners to kiss his white ass.

-It’s interesting that Yelawolf chose to kick off his album with an introspective “f**k you” anthem.
-I would’ve expected it as an outro or somewhere in the middle.
-Regardless, I love it.
-The way Yelawolf unapologetically narrates his journey and rise is compelling.
-Jellyroll’s intense chorus, with its wild imagery of trailers in heaven, and the impactful B.o.B-like beat add to the song’s appeal.
+It’s intriguing that Yelawolf chose to open his album with an introspective “f**k you” anthem—I would’ve expected it as an outro or somewhere mid-album.
+Regardless, it works brilliantly.
+Yelawolf unapologetically narrates his journey and rise, making his story compelling from the first note.
+Jellyroll’s intense chorus, filled with vivid imagery of trailers in heaven, combined with the impactful, B.o.B-style beat, elevates the track and immediately grabs the listener’s attention.

 1. Cars